NiaOrg/NiaPy/Problems.md

-# List of test problems included in niapy
+# List of test problems included in niapy (alphabetically)

 - Ackley
 - Alpine